-The inappropriate use of any electronic device for the following is also prohibited and may result in serious consequences:

-- a) The unauthorised taking of any still or moving images - b) The unauthorised sharing or posting (electronic or otherwise) of any still or moving images
+NB: The inappropriate use of any electronic device for the following is also prohibited and may result in serious disciplinary consequences: a) the unauthorised taking of any still or moving images. b) the unauthorised sharing or posting (electronic or otherwise) of any audio recordings and/or still or moving images.